penguintutor/pixel-server/README.md

 To use in automation use the word "custom" in place of the RGB value in the URL string.

 For best effect use either a single color in the customlight.cfg file, or the same number of custom entries as the number of custom LEDs selected.

+## Cheerlight automation

+If you would like to have the lights automatically update to the latest cheerlight color then you can add the following line to crontab.

+    */5 * * * * wget -O ~/pixel-server/customlight.cfg http://api.thingspeak.com/channels/1417/field/2/last.txt

+The ~ assumes that this is installed in your home directory.

 # Configuration